SetuHQ/docs/README.md

 Cloning and editing in local is faster due to virtual workspace in online VS Code

+Go through this [detailed guide](./content/README.md) on how to write content

 ### Install VS code extensions

 For easy syntax higlighting,